 Meet OWL’s permanent residents

-O.W.L.’s primary goal is to rehabilitate and release sick, injured, and orphaned raptors.
-However, there are some rare cases where a bird suffers permanent injury and can not survive in the wild and adjusts well to human contact.
+OWL’s primary goal is to rehabilitate and release sick, injured, and orphaned raptors.
+However, there are some rare cases where a bird suffers permanent injury which makes them unable to survive in the wild and they adjust well to human contact.
 These birds are given another chance to help their species by becoming educational ambassadors (helping to educate the public about raptors and environmental conservation) or by becoming foster parents to orphaned babies and companions to other raptors going through our facility.

 OWL would never be where it’s at today without the help of these special staff members.